 Breaking the news of the death of someone’s relative is probably one of the most difficult and challenging communications tasks anyone could ever encounter.
 But not in Scum.
 Inmate Toyne (Herbert Norville) finds out that his wife Penny has died from a member of staff in the most casual and careless way.
 Life in the borstals is so brutal and callous, that it simply does not allow time and space for mourning.

-Alan Clarke’s film exposes the hypocrisy and contradictions of a failed carceral system that did not habilitate its prisoners.
+Alan Clarke’s film exposes the hypocrisy and contradictions of a failed prison system that did not habilitate its prisoners.
 Instead, it turned them into insensitive and hardened criminals.
 Borstals may sound like a far-removed reality because they were permanently shut down in 1982.
-However, there are many modern-day prison facilities where prisoners are left in a legal limbo, and are perhaps vulnerable to systematic abuse – such as the immigration removal centres and war prisons.
+However, there are many modern-day prison facilities where prisoners are left in a legal limbo, and are vulnerable to systematic abuse – such as the immigration removal centres and war prisons.
 And suicide in British prisons is still rife, at 82 last year alone.
 Sometimes horror is not as distant as it seems.